Skip to content

 Potential Research Collaborations

 I'm currently looking to build relationships with NGOs or policy think tanks who are involved in influencing governmental decision-making on or public perceptions of climate change.
-Please get in touch with me if this is of interest: ian.kenny@open.ac.uk
+Please get in touch with me if this is of interest.

-With my colleague Dhouha Kbaier, I am currently looking for a PhD student, either self funded or to apply for funds via the school, for the project below:
+With my colleague Dhouha Kbaier, I am currently offering the following PhD studentships, either self funded or to apply for funds via the school:

 Publications